-Under the group supervision rules promulgated by the Bermuda Monetary Authority, the Group is required to maintain available statutory capital adequacy and surplus at a level equal to or in excess of its ECR, which is established by reference to either the BSCR or an approved internal capital model.
-In addition, under the group supervision rules the Group is required to maintain available statutory capital adequacy and surplus at a level equal to or in excess of the MSM.
+Under the supervision rules promulgated by the Bermuda Monetary Authority, ESIL and subsidiaries are required to maintain available statutory capital adequacy and surplus at a level equal to or in excess of its ECR, which is established by reference to either the BSCR or an approved internal capital model.
+In addition, under the supervision rules ESIL and subsidiaries are required to maintain available statutory capital adequacy and surplus at a level equal to or in excess of the MSM.